xieyuheng/inner/papers/publish/type-system-as-homomorphism-between-monoids.md

 If the unification failed, it will return a special element in the monoid of types -- `Error`.

-- Complete definition of the unification will explained in the the following sections.
+- Complete definition of the unification will explained in the following sections.

 The equivalent relation for `Error` is